wp-plugins/socialcompare-embed/readme.txt

 Allows to easily embed a comparison table from SocialCompare, within a post using shortcode, or oembed.
 You can use directly the comparison url or the embed url.
+This plugin also helps to define the default size and style you would like to apply to your embedded comparisons.

 Syntax: